Jorgininho/Fablab-Catalogue/Conception/Readme.md

 # Conception File

 ### This file shall store all the information related to the conception of the product.
+The goal is to allow anyone to:
+- retrieve
+- understand
+- reproduce
-The goal is to allow anyone to retrieve, understand, reproduce and maybe enhance the conception of the product.
+- and maybe enhance the conception of the product.

 ## What is the purpose/concept of the product ?
 > Describes what is the purpose of your product ?
 If there are similar/comercial solutions that exists ?